-Fall Quarter mid-ter m
+Fall Quarter

 Spring Quarter final

 PERFORMANCE ASSESSMENT OF TEACHER CANDIDATE

 (name of Teacher Candidate)

-for the time period through time period through
+for the time period through

 (starting date) (ending date)

 in the grade(s)/classroom(s) of

-Cooperating Teacher-Mentor in the subject area(s)
+Cooperating Mentor Teacher in the subject area(s)

-of
+of ·

-The signatures below of the Cooperating Teacher-Mentor and the College Supervisor indicate completion of the evaluation of the Teacher Candidate based on the MiT Student Teaching Assessment Rubric.
-The signature of the Teacher Candidate indicates that he or she was present and participated in the evaluation with the Cooperating Teacher-Mentor and the College Faculty.
+The signatures below of the Cooperating Mentor Teacher and the College Facult indicate completion of the evaluation of the Teacher Candidate based on the MiT Student Teaching Assessment Rubric .
+The signature of the Teacher Candidate indicates that he or she was present and participated in the evaluation with the Cooperating Mentor Teacher and the College Faculty.

 For the mid-term evaluation performance, areas needing attention or improvement have been noted and shared with the Teacher Candidate.
-For the final evaluation, any written concerns by the Cooperating Teacher-Mentor and/or the College Faculty regarding the Teacher Candidate not meeting minimum expectations for the student teaching assignment are attached.
+For the final evaluation, any written concerns by the Cooperating Mentor Teacher and/or the College Faculty regarding the Teacher Candidate not meeting minimum expectations for the student teaching assignment are attached.

-Cooperating Teacher-Mentor: Date:
+Cooperating Mentor Teacher: Date:

 College Faculty: Date:

 Teacher-Candidate: Date:

-Note to College Faculty: At the completion of the student teaching experience, please return this completed and signed form, along with one completed copy of the Student Teaching Checklist (the short form of The Evergreen State College rubric) and one completed Pedagogy Assessment Rubric to the Field Experience Officer.
+Note to College Faculty: At the completion of the student teaching experience, please return this completed and signed form, along with one completed copy of the Student Teaching Checklist (the short form of The Evergreen State College Student Teaching Assessment rubric) to the Field Experience Officer.